Next Lesson - Conditions of the Arm

 Public Domain Image, edited by Marcus Judge

 A lower brachial plexus injury, also known as ‘Klumpke’s Palsy’, describes damage to cervical and thoracic spinal cord roots C8 and T1.
-It is usually caused by forced hyperextension or abduction at the shoulder, but in some (rare) cases it can be due to impingement from a pancoast tumour.
+It is usually caused by forced hyperextension or abduction at the shoulder (e.g. falling off monkey bars and grabbing at the last minute, yanking the shoulder), but in some (rare) cases it can be due to impingement from a Pancoast tumour (a tumour at the apex of the lung).

-This condition presents with a claw hand and involvement of T1 may result in Horner’s syndrome.
-It also causes parasthesia of the C8 and T1 dermatomes – 4th and 5th digits, medial border of the hand and medial forearm.
+This condition presents with a claw hand, and paraesthesia of the C8 and T1 dermatomes – 4th and 5th digits, medial border of the hand and medial forearm.

 Surgery can sometimes be used in this condition but there is often no treatment.